 1. Mount Lafayette and Franconia Ridge Trail

-This trail is located within New Hampshire, at White Mountain National Forest.
+This trail is located in New Hampshire, at White Mountain National Forest.
 The dog-friendly hike is a heavily trafficked loop trail.
 Primarily used for biking, hiking, and snowshoeing, this is a trek designed for very experienced outdoor enthusiasts.
 You’ll be sitting at 1,165 m at elevation gain, with three peaks (including the highest mountain outside of Presidential Range).
-The trail is best used from April through October as the hut closes during the wintertime.
+The trail is best used from April through October, as the hut closes during the wintertime.

 Always ensure that you bring plenty of high-protein snacks and water for the hike.
 Due to the terrain’s unpredictable nature, always wear solid footgear, extra clothes, and waterproof outerwear (especially during the spring).

 2. Mailbox Peak Trail Loop, Dog-Friendly Hike in Washington

 Located in Washington, the Mailbox Peak Trail Loop is found within the Middle Fork Snoqualmie Natural Resources Conservation Area.
 This trail is perfect for experienced trailblazers and adventurous pups, with a 13.7km loop.

 It is rated as a difficult trail, with two paths intertwined.
 The old trail is a very challenging trek, facing sharp inclines all the way through the forest.
 At approximately 3,000 feet, the trail does become covered with leaves and falling pines but is workable with the proper footwear.